4est-is-Forrest/square-iron/content/docs/Inbox Common Module/other-functions.md

 layout: docs

 ---
-The remaining functions found in the module 'Inbox Common.'
+The remaining functions found in the Inbox Common module.

 <hr />